 From the very beginning, we support you in strategically developing your personal skills and in networking and exchanging ideas with other young scientists.

 The training courses are conducted by the National Institute for Science Communication (NaWik) gGmbH as well as the Human Resources Development and Vocational Training (PEBA) at Karlsruhe Institute of Technology (KIT).
-In the following, you will find the workshops offered in English.
+In the following, you will find the workshops (language see workshop info).

 Content